-C) The revolving credit facility agreement entered into with Unicredit S.p.A.
+B) The revolving credit facility agreements entered into with Unicredit S.p.A.

-In July 2012, Enel entered into a new credit facility agreement with Unicredit S.p.A. for a total amount of Euro 800 million, divided into two tranche of Euro 400 million each, with a duration of 24 and 36 months, respectively.
+In July 2013, Enel entered into a credit facility agreement with Unicredit S.p.A. for a total amount of Euro 800 million, divided into two tranches: Tranche A, for a maximum amount of up to Euro 400 million and falling due at 24 months, and Tranche B, also for a maximum amount of up to Euro 400 million and falling due at 36 months.